9 Questions on Healthy Weight Gain During Pregnancy

-1. Q. What is a healthy weight gain during pregnancy?
+1. Q. How much weight is a healthy weight gain?

 Healthy weight gain during pregnancy guidelines

 - If you begin pregnancy close to your ideal weight, a healthy weight gain is 25 to 35 pounds

 - If you begin pregnancy slightly above your ideal weight, a healthy weight gain is 20 to 25 pounds; if you are obese, less than 20 pounds.

 - If you begin pregnancy below your ideal weight, a healthy weight gain is 30 to 40 pounds.

 - Rule of thumb: More important than what a scale shows, if you are feeling healthy, looking healthy, and your baby is growing, you are likely to be gaining the right weight for you.
 If you are eating the right foods, you really don’t need to think about what a healthy weight gain during pregnancy is for you.

 2. Q. How fast should I put on weight?

-A. The healthy rate of weight gain should be:
+A. The healthy weight gain during pregnancy rate should be: